Tunneling effect of fermions in silicene through potential barrier: Abstract

 \section{Abstract}

-This paper theoretically investigates the impact of rectangular barrier potential on the quantum transport properties of silicene field-effect transistors.
-In particular, approximate analytical solutions of the Dirac equation are given to obtain the transmission and reflection probabilities.
-The Landauer-B\"{u}ttiker formalism has been implemented in a developed computer program to compute the conductance in terms of different scattering parameters.
-The transport properties of silicene field-effect transistors can be manipulated by a rectangular barrier.
-In particular, it is found that the transmission probability is very sensitive to the barrier height and incident energy.
-The results show the occurrence of Klein tunneling and resonant tunneling, which strongly depend on the barrier width.
-A rectangular potential barrier significantly enhances the Klein tunneling effect of Dirac electrons.
-In fact, the perfect transmission can occur at a variety of oblique incidence angles and is not just restricted to normal incidence.
-Besides, the transmission profile shows a much more fragmented structure with increasing barrier width, as occurred in Fabry-P\'{e}rot resonances.
-On the other hand, the conductance exhibits a non-monotonic Fermi energy dependence and oscillates rapidly with increasing barrier height.
-However, at a fixed value of barrier height, there is almost no difference among the conductance profiles for a high Fermi energy value.
-When the Fermi energy and the barrier height are equal, the conductance drops to a local minimum.
-For a thin barrier, the conductance is significantly reduced, unlike its oscillating behavior for a thicker one.
-Our findings demonstrate the development of silicene field-effect transistors and offer a fresh perspective on the relativistic uses of tunneling in silicene.
+The influence of a rectangular potential barrier on the quantum transport of fermions in silicene is explored.
+Specifically, analytical solutions are presented to derive transmission and reflection probabilities together with conductance.
+It is shown that the transmission is highly sensitive to both the barrier height and incident energy.
+As a result, the occurrence of Klein and resonant tunnelings is observed, with a significant dependence on the barrier width.
+Notably, it is found that perfect transmission extends beyond normal incidence, occurring at various oblique angles.
+Moreover, the transmission pattern exhibits a more fragmented structure with increasing barrier width, reminiscent of Fabry-P\'{e}rot resonances.
+In contrast, the conductance displays a non-monotonic dependence on incident energy and features rapid oscillations with a rising barrier height.
+However, at a constant barrier height, there is a minimal disparity among conductance profiles for high incident energy values.
+When incident energy equals the barrier height, the conductance experiences a local minimum.
+For a thin barrier, a substantial reduction in conductance is observed, unlike the oscillatory behavior seen with a thicker barrier.
+These findings underscore the progress in silicene research and offer a fresh perspective on the relativistic applications of tunneling in this material.